Logo

 Skynet

-Skynet by CertiK focuses on security with audits, continuous monitoring, and threat intelligence for DeFi projects.
+Skynet by CertiK emphasizes security, including audits and continuous monitoring, for DeFi projects.

 Dune Analytics

-Dune Analytics enables community-built queries and visualizations, allowing custom dashboards on blockchain activity and market trends.
+Dune Analytics supports community-built queries and visualizations, making it possible to create custom dashboards for blockchain activity and broader market trends.

 Nansen

-Nansen specializes in labeled wallets, smart-money tracking, and multi-chain analytics for investors who want data-driven insights.
+Nansen specializes in labeled wallets, smart-money style tracking, and multi-chain analytics intended for users who want structured, data-driven insights.

 Use Crypto Portfolio Tracker Apps

-Portfolio trackers can consolidate holdings and activity into a single view.
+Portfolio trackers consolidate holdings and activity into a single view, which can simplify monitoring across wallets and—depending on the app—exchanges.

 Portfolio TrackerSupported FeaturesUnique Selling Point